Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 ---
 layout: blog
-short_title: "Announcing Shimmy 1.0.0"
+short_title: "Announcing Shimmy"
 subtitle: "An API Conversion Tool for Reinforcement Learning Environments"
-title: "Announcing Shimmy 1.0.0 - an API Conversion Tool For Reinforcement Learning Environments"
+title: "Announcing Shimmy- an API Conversion Tool For Reinforcement Learning Environments"
 date: "2023-04-24"
 excerpt: "We are excited to announce Shimmy, an API compatibility tool for converting a wide range of single and multi-agent environments to the Gymnasium and PettingZoo APIs"
-thumbnail: assets/posts/2023-04-25-Announcing-Shimmy/banner-gradient-line2.png
+thumbnail: assets/posts/2023-04-25-Announcing-Shimmy/banner-proto-lines3.png
-image: assets/posts/2023-04-25-Announcing-Shimmy/banner-gradient-line2.png
+image: assets/posts/2023-04-25-Announcing-Shimmy/banner-proto-lines3.png
 read_time: 3
 ---